Please see the program handbook for a list of recent publications for each faculty member.

 The primary focus of my research agenda has been on understanding and treating intimate partner violence.
 Specifically, my research group is studying: (1) the etiology of relationship aggression with an emphasis on biological and developmental factors, such as head injury, neuropsychological dysfunction, neuroendocrine deficits, childhood trauma and psychopathology; (2) batterers’ treatment outcome and certification standards; and (3) anger and anger management in males, females, and adolescents.

-Dr. Rosenbaum anticipates admitting a new student in Fall, 2013.
+Dr. Rosenbaum does not anticipate admitting a new student in Fall, 2014.

 Ph.D., University of Texas, Austin, 1994